History of Navy Federal Credit Union in Timeline

 Navy Federal Credit Union

-Navy Federal Credit Union is the largest credit union in the U.S., based on both asset size and membership.
-Chartered and regulated by the NCUA, it's headquartered in Vienna, Virginia.
-As of December 2024, Navy Federal boasts $180.8 billion in assets and serves 14.5 million members globally.
+Navy Federal Credit Union is the largest credit union in the United States, both in terms of assets and membership.
+Headquartered in Vienna, Virginia, it is chartered and regulated by the National Credit Union Administration (NCUA).
+As of September 2025, Navy Federal boasts US $191.8 billion in assets and serves 14.9 million members globally, making it a significant player in the financial services sector.

 January 1933: Incorporation as Navy Department Employees' Credit Union

-On January 17, 1933, Navy Federal was originally incorporated as the Navy Department Employees' Credit Union of the District of Columbia (NDCU).
-Only Navy Department employees who were members of the federal employees' labor union and their families were eligible to join.
+In January 1933, Navy Federal was originally incorporated as the Navy Department Employees' Credit Union of the District of Columbia (NDCU).
+Only Navy Department employees who were members of the federal employees' labor union and their family members were eligible to join.

 1933: Navy Federal Founded

-Navy Federal, founded in 1933, has never had a layoff, choosing instead to move employees to other departments to avoid layoffs.
+Navy Federal, founded in 1933, has never had a layoff.

-On July 17, 1947, the credit union was granted a federal charter and named Navy Department Employees Federal Credit Union (NDEFCU).
+On July 17, 1947, the credit union was granted a federal charter as a credit union named Navy Department Employees Federal Credit Union (NDEFCU).
 Membership expanded to include all Navy personnel in the Washington, D.C., area, both military and civilian.

-In 1954, the credit union changed its charter to open membership to Navy and Marine Corps officers everywhere, regardless of geographic location, and changed its name to Navy Federal Credit Union.
+In 1954, the credit union changed its charter to open membership to Navy and Marine Corps officers everywhere, and changed its name to Navy Federal Credit Union.

 April 1962: Largest Credit Union in the World